 The Video menu allows you to brighten or darken movies, or to switch to vivid colors.
 The Preview image will display a sample image using the current settings.
 You can Save Profile and name the Profile to recall the settings at any time.
-Click Apply to save changes (select Color Enhancement, Image Enhancement, Image Scaling or Gamut Mapping from the menu).
+Click Apply to save changes (select Color Enhancement or Image Enhancement from the menu).

-Figure C - 10
+Figure C - 11

 Intel® HD Graphics

 Control Panel Video

 (Color

 Enhancement)

 Click the Video menu at the top of the screen to display the sub-menus.
-The Image Enhancement menu allows you to adjust the Sharpness, Skin Tone Enhancement in the Basic menu, and Noise Reduction, Contrast Enhancement and Film Mode Detection in the Advanced menu.
+The Image Enhancement menu allows you to adjust the Sharpness, Skin Tone Enhancement, Noise Reduction, Contrast Enhancement and Film Mode Detection.
 Click Apply to save changes.

-Figure C - 11
+Figure C - 12

 Intel® HD Graphics

 Control Panel - Video

 (Image

 Enhancement Basic)